-The app is very powerful and also comes with handy integration with your calendar, news, tips and tricks so you stay interested when cleaning your teeth.
-Although on occasions it can be a bit distracting from you ensuring you brush correctly and you may want to customise the settings to avoid some notifications.
+The app is very powerful and also comes with handy integration with your calendar, news, tips, and tricks so you stay interested when cleaning your teeth.
+Although on occasions it can be a bit distracting from you ensuring you brush correctly and you may want to customize the settings to avoid some notifications.

-The Genius Pro does offer a few extra tracking features and customisations, as does the Pro 6000 and 7500, all of which are slightly newer models.
+The Genius Pro does offer a few extra tracking features and customizations, as does the Pro 6000 and 7500, all of which are slightly newer models.

 The brush itself can store the data for up to 20 cleans and the next time it connects to your phone it updates the app and the history it has stored.

-Whilst a toothbrush plays a vital role in oral hygiene, the routine and way in which you clean does too.
-This app makes it easy to see and represent in real time just how good, or bad you are doing.
+Whilst a toothbrush plays a vital role in oral hygiene, the routine and way in which you clean do too.
+This app makes it easy to see and represent in real-time just how good, or bad you are doing.

 Bluetooth connectivity will not be for all and there is no denying you need to train yourself to use the app initially, as for many the concept is a little alien, when you have spent years with a less intelligent toothbrush.